kuil09/Execution-Journal-MCP/README.md

 # Tool Execution Planning (Ledger-first)

-An MCP server that helps AI coordinate sequential tool calls and keep a ledger of decisions and compensations.
+An MCP server that helps AI coordinate sequential tool calls and keep a ledger of decisions and actions.
 The system does not execute rollbacks; it provides a durable memo pad.

 ## What This System Actually Does